All Episodes

 You know me as a man, and I appreciate it.

-Well, a lot of people would say they know your character, and what he did in the case.
+Well, a lot of people would say they know your character and what he did in the case.

-Let me be let me start with this.
+Let me start with this.

 I really don't know Michael Avenatti.

-I know he's the big star of cable television, and I actually have the number of appearances in my pile here somewhere.
+And I actually have the number of appearances in my pile here somewhere.

 I'll dig it out in a second.